Development

 What leads to the neurodevelopmental diversity we observe in these data-driven clusters?
 Using generative network modelling, we are also simulating how brain networks can grow within a computational model.
 This framework is sufficiently broad that it can integrate cognition and genetics; helping us answer questions of how and why differences may emerge during development.
 By using innovative microstructure-informed tractography for diffusion tensor imaging, we hope to provide these models with greater neurobiological details.

-If you would like find out more about this work then take a look at the papers appearing in the slider, or get in touch via the website.
+If you would like find out more about this work then take a look at the papers appearing on the Publications page, or get in touch via the website.

 Key collaborators: